Canada’s dilemma over Meng Wanzhou and Huawei

 squarely caught in a China-US trade dispute.
 Is there much it can do?

-Now that Huawei CFO Meng Wanzhou has been— a common sense decision that reflects her health concerns and bona fides — attention will turn to next steps in the case involving US allegations against her.
+Now that Huawei CFO Meng Wanzhou has been released on bail in Vancouver — a common sense decision that reflects her health concerns and bona fides — attention will turn to next steps in the case involving US allegations against her.

 The United States alleges that Meng was